 You’ll quickly realize why Smith Rock attracts climbers from all over the world.
 For two days, test your grit on the welded volcanic tuff that comprises the impressive spires in the park.
 We’ll set up ropes for every ability—progress as you feel ready!
 You’ll be surprised at how quickly you move up through the grades.

-Named for the mountain goats you’ll likely spot as you wind through this spectacular rugged alpine terrain for five days!
+Named for the mountain goats you’ll likely spot as you wind through this spectacular rugged alpine terrain for four days!
 Vibrant wildflowers fill the valleys, while snow-capped volcanoes rise in all directions.
 Hike above tree line, where views may extend as many as 100 miles away!
 This is one of the most extraordinarily beautiful areas we’ve ever visited; you and your friends will make memories to last the rest of your life.

 Pick up a paddle for three days of kayaking on this scenic tributary of the Columbia River.
 You’ll practice basic paddling strokes and safety techniques on flat water before progressing to class I and II rapids on the river.
 On day three, practice your strokes on mellower runs, or move on to roll clinics and run fun class III waves!

 Students will climb Mt.
 St. Helens to stand on the edge of the ever-growing crater and its surrounding glacier, literally watching geology in the making.
 Rewards for the St. Helens summit also include 360-degree views of Mt.
 Rainier, Mt.
 Adams, and Mt.
 Hood.
+We’ll also get to hike through the world-famous Ape Caves beneath this volcano.

 Dates and Prices